 Since Instagram has a solid user base of engaged people, it’s a perfect place to promote affiliate links.

 No matter how many followers you have, you can insert a clickable link in your Instagram bio.
 For instance, a fashion blogger Sophie Shohet uses this feature to promote affiliate links:

 Since Sophie has more than 10k followers, she can also create clickable Instagram Stories.
-And here’s how she promotes affiliate links within her post:
+And here’s how she promotes affiliate links within her posts and on her profile: